GEOS-DEV/GEOS/.github/ISSUE_TEMPLATE/cleanup-request.md

 ---
 name: Cleanup request
 about: Request code cleanup or refactoring.
-title: ''
+title: '[Cleanup] Your Title'
-labels: 'type: cleanup / refactor', 'new'
+labels: new
 assignees: ''

 ---